515 N Flagler Dr Ste P300, West Palm Beach FL 33401-4326

 In the case of a partnership, there are several types of partnerships and types of partners you’ll need to choose from establishing your business.
 Partners and their share or percentage of the company and its profits are designated in a partnership agreement.

-When it comes to an LLC, you’ll have to create a similar agreement, referred to as an operating agreement, that details member percentages as well as other important details.
-As an LLC you’ll also need to file articles of organization to finish setting up your business.
+To form an LLC, you’ll have to create a similar agreement, referred to as an operating agreement, that details member percentages as well as other important details.
+To create an LLC you’ll also need to file articles of organization to finish setting up your business.

 As mentioned earlier, liability is likely the most important difference between an LLC and a partnership.